So you want to know what I’m obsessed about lately?

 It’s sort of a no-brainer that I love photography.
-I have nearly 15,000 pictures and videos on my external hard drive!
-GASP!!
+I have nearly 20,000 pictures and videos.
+Truth!!

-But learning photography has always been that daunting thing I’ve wanted to learn but never really had the….time?….tools?…..bravery?…..to face.
+But learning photography has always been daunting.
 What the heck is an f-stop??
 Depth of field?
 HUH??
 What if I’m not smart enough to get the gist of it?!